 - Take pictures from many different angles for photographic evidence of ATV’s condition.

-- Find past invoices and other documents from body shops.
-Show them to your carrier.
+- Show your carrier any past invoices and other documents from body shops.

 It’s unlikely that the carrier’s company policy will require you to drain your gas tank, but it’s a good idea to check first and make you that you have a proper understanding of what is expected.
 Some companies will ask that you drain your tank to a level between 1/4 and 1/2 full.